Nirajiitr/Nirajiitr/README.md

 ---

-## 🎨 Fun Zone

 <div align="center">

-### 🎵 Coding Playlist
-*Currently vibing to:*
-🎶 Lo-fi Hip Hop • Synthwave • Classical • Jazz

-### ☕ Fuel of Choice
-const codingFuel = {
-primary: "Coffee ☕",
-backup: "Tea 🍵",
-emergency: "Energy Drink ⚡",
-quantity: "Unlimited"
-};

 ### 🎯 Coding Philosophy

-> "Clean code is not written by following a set of rules.
-Clean code is written by programmers who care about their craft." - Robert C. Martin
+> *"Clean code is not written by following a set of rules.
+Clean code is written by programmers who care about their craft."*
+> — Robert C. Martin

+### 🌟 My Approach

+**Think user-first** - technology serves people, not the other way around
+**Never stop learning** - yesterday's expertise is today's starting point
+**Share knowledge** - a community grows when everyone contributes

 </div>